 As you search for the type of car you want, save options that interest you.
 Even if you're not entirely sure, you'll want to come back to them.

 You're then going to want to do more extensive research on the cars you selected.

 This should involve looking into safety ratings, annual fuel costs, specifications, and customer reviews.
 For electron and hybrid cars specifically, you'll also want to look at the "range" of different car models (in other words, how far the car can travel on a single charge).

 There are any number of online resources to help you with your search, such as

 Carmax.
 You can use these to get a full picture of each car, both objectively in terms of its specs and subjectively in terms of how the owners like the car.

 By this point, you are probably equal parts excited and exhausted, so you should go ahead and make a decision on which car you want.

-When you have taken all the relevant factors into account, including your wants and needs as well as your finances, you are in a place to make a decision on the best car for you.
+When you have taken all the relevant factors into account, including your wants and needs as well as your finances, you are in a place to decide on the best car for you.